hostnet/accessor-generator-plugin-lib/README.md

 ### Which methods

-It is possible to disable generation of certain accessor methods by specifying then in the annotation.
+It is possible to disable generation of certain accessor methods by specifying them in the annotation.

 ```php